-The PROV family of specifications, published by the World Wide Web Consortium (W3C), is a set of provenance standard to promote provenance publication on the Web with interoperability across diverse provenance management systems [31].
+The PROV family of specifications, published by the World Wide Web Consortium (W3C), is a set of provenance standard to promote provenance publication on the Web with interoperability across diverse provenance management systems [28].
 One key specification is PROV-DM, an extensible relational model which describes provenance information with a graph representation.
 As shown in Figure 2, a W3C provenance graph abstracts information into classes of Entity, Activity, Agent, and Relation between the first three classes.
 Another critical specification is PROV-O which describes the mapping of PROV-DM classes to RDF triples.
 In PROV-O, Entity, Activity and Agent are mapped to subjects and objects, while Relation is mapped to predicates.
-We follow the W3C PROV standard in the PROV-IO+ design.
+We follow the W3C PROV standard in the design of our PROV-IO model.

-Fig. 2: The W3C Provenance Model [31].
+Figure 2: The W3C Provenance Model [28].